hanlab-SNU/PASTRY/README.md

 Support
 ----------
 This software was implemented by Emma E. Kim, Chloe Soohyun Jang and Buhm Han.
-Please contact [hanlab.snu@gmail.com](mailto:hanlab.snu@gmail.com)
+The packaging was done by Chloe Soohyung Jang.
+For inquiry, please contact Chloe Soohyung Jang.